triv321/multicontainerapp/README.md

 # **Project: Multi-Container Application with a Persistent Database**

-A multi-container web application featuring a Python Flask API and a persistent PostgreSQL database, fully orchestrated with Docker Compose.
-This project demonstrates how to build and manage stateful applications using Docker Volumes.
+A multi-container web app using a Python Flask API and a persistent PostgreSQL database, orchestrated with Docker Compose to demonstrate stateful applications with Docker Volumes.

 ## **Table of Contents**